hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 });
 ```

 :arrow_forward: Check in your browser if you see a world map.

+> ###  :bangbang: you do not see a map?
+> Open the debugger
+>
+> * Click with your right mouse button, choose : `Inspect Element`
+> * Or Press F12
+>
+> The debugger shows you the content of your page.
+But also logs any errors or comments!
+> Go to the tab `Web Console` to see if it reports anything useful for you.
+>
+> Do you get something like this:
+>
+> `Uncaught SyntaxError: missing ) after argument list. index.html:19
+>
+> Then something is wrong in your code!
+This specific error means a `)` bracket is missing on line 19 of our script!
+> Try to fix your error and reload your page.

+:arrow_forward: Play around with the projection, centre and zoom level.

 :arrow_forward: Have a look at https://github.com/d3/d3-3.x-api-reference/blob/master/Geo-Projections.md for different projections.

 > Projection
 >